 -

 Wall clock.
 Metal, wood.
 United States of America, patented 1874.
-American wall clock with a wooden and metal case, 8-day and 30-hour model, featuring a white dial with Roman numerals for the hours and lines for the minutes, and a landscape with architecture with a certain colonial air in a natural setting.
-Along with the usual influence or reminder of English models, a series of more particular details of the continent and the area can be seen.
+American wall clock with a wooden and metal case, 8-day/30-hour model, featuring a white dial with Roman numerals for the hours and lines for the minutes, and a landscape with colonial-style architecture set against a natural backdrop.
+Along with the usual influence or echoes of English designs, several details specific to the continent and region can be seen.

 · Size: 38x10x63 cms.